__Contact Me: edblogs@yahoo.com

 We only spent 6 hours but I’m already falling in love with Cambodia.
 We’ll have our day tour trip around the famous temples here and I'm anticipating the Tuktuk taxis to take us around.
 More updates soon.

-Check out my other adventures in Siem, Reap Cambodia:
+Check out my other adventures here:

 Enter your email address to subscribe for updates.